 Can Guinea Pigs Eat Avocado Leaves?

 Guinea pigs can’t eat avocado leaves because these leaves are the most toxic part of the avocado.
-Leaves contain the largest amount of toxin persin, so feeding avocado leaves to your guinea pig can be very risky.
-These leaves can actually kill your guinea pigs.
+Leaves contain the largest amount of persin, so feeding avocado leaves to your guinea pig can actually kill your pet.

 Can Guinea Pigs Eat Avocado Pit / Avocado Seed?

-Guinea pigs can’t eat avocado pit or avocado seed because this seed also contains the toxin persin.
-We’ve already said how dangerous this toxin can be to guinea pigs.
-But, even ignoring that, an avocado seed can be a choking hazard to them.
-This is why it’s important to avoid feeding guinea pigs with avocado seeds.
+Guinea pigs can’t eat avocado pit or avocado seed because this seed also contains persin.
+Aside from being toxic to guinea pigs, an avocado seed can be a choking hazard to them.

 Can Guinea Pigs Eat Avocado Skin?